 For Doctoral Students in German and European History at North-American West Coast Universities

-- Applicants should be enrolled in a graduate program at a university in a state or province along the North American West Coast (California, Oregon, Washington, and British Columbia) and have worked on their project for less than 2 years
+- Applicants should be enrolled in a graduate program at a university in a state or province along the North American West Coast (west of the Mississippi River and the western provinces of Canada) and have worked on their project for less than 2 years

 - Adequate knowledge of the German language